Spotlight on a Revenue Recognition Assessment

 As you can see from the example above, even if you believe these new rules will have no material impact on your organization, it will take your team a tremendous amount of time and internal resources to document and support that conclusion.
 It will also require resources outside the accounting function, such as IT, sales, marketing, operations, HR, etc.

 Looking for Revenue Recognition resources and expertise?
-We can help.
+Here’s how we can help.

 Time is running out to comply with the new FASB Revenue Recognition standard.
 If you’re just starting on your plan to address rev rec or have any questions, I’m happy to chat.
 At Bridgepoint Consulting, we can help you navigate these changes—from strategy to project management and through implementation—so you can focus on running your business and meet the new standard on schedule.
 In addition to the legwork, our team can help you get prepared for board and investor questions, help you leverage internal resources to save money and gain internal expertise, and reduce your risks by conducting a proactive evaluation of your systems and design of controls.

 - Confirmed: New Revenue Recognition Rules Impacting Businesses

 - How Software Companies Can Get Ahead of ASC 606